 From the late 1800’s to 1945, Korea was involved in conflict with China and Japan.
 During this period, many Koreans learned extensively about martial arts being practiced in these countries.
 In 1910, Japan annexed Korea, abolished the Korean monarchy and outlawed all Korean martial arts.
 During this time many Koreans studied Japanese Jujutsu, Karate, Judo, Kendo as well as Chinese Kung Fu while continuing to practice native Korean martial arts in secret.
 Korean monasteries played an important role in preserving many of the native arts.
 Post World War II, many Koreans who had learnt Japanese and Chinese martial arts studied the Muye Dobo Tongji to rediscover their heritage and recreate the link to Korean martial arts.

-Known as the father of Hapkido, Yong Sul Choi (pictured right) was taken to Japan around 1912 as a child laborer.
+Known as the father of Hapkido, Yong Sul Choi (as seen above) was taken to Japan around 1912 as a child laborer.
 He was arranged to be cared for in a Buddhist temple in Kyoto under the care of a monk Kintaro Wadanabi.
 Kintaro was a good friend of a grandmaster, Sokaku Takeda, who was the head of a Japanese Jujutsu (soft art) called Daito-Ryu Aiki-Jujutsu (great eastern school art of softness).
 It is the oldest of all Jujutsu systems in Japan.
 Takeda described this art as: “the perfect self defence art where you avoid being cut, hit or kicked while at the same time you dont hit, kick or cut.
 As the attack comes you handle it expediently using the power of your opponent, so even women and children can practice these techniques” (Tokyo Asahi Newspaper, 1930).

 It is believed that the roots of Daito-Ryu were originally transmitted to Japan by Buddhist Korean monks of the Paekche kingdom.
 The monks had fled Korea to escape the advancing Silla kingdom during the sixth century and set up colonies in Japan, spreading Buddhism as well as their martial arts.
 These roots were then reinterpreted to suit Japanese culture by Prince Teijin of the imperial palace in the eighth century.
 Around the year 1080, Samurai Minamoto Yoshimitsu began the scrolls of Daito-Ryu.
 It is said that Yoshimitsu used to dissect his victims studying joints and vital areas to further develop his art.
 Modern Japanese arts such as Judo, Kenpo, Jujitsu, Iaido and Aikido have their roots in Daito-Ryu Aiki-Jujutsu, Morei Ueshiba (founder of Aikido) was a direct student of Takeda.

-Father of Hapkido, Yong Sul Choi, performing a joint lock
+Yong Sul Choi, performing a joint lock

 Yong Sul Choi displayed a fascination for the murals of battles and paintings of famous martial arts scenes displayed throughout Kintaro’s temple.
 It was obvious what direction he wanted his life to take.
 Therefore Kintaro arranged for grandmaster Takeda to adopt Yong around the age of 11.
 He was given a Japanese name, Asao Yoshida, and trained under Takeda for the next thirty years until Takeda’s death in 1943.
 At the time of Takeda’s death, Choi made a sacred trust with his master that he would continue to teach the purest form of Daito Ryu, which he had learnt from Takeda.
 The basics techniques of Daito-Ryu Aiki-Jujutsu are in the form of large circles, as seen in the Daito-Ryu and its derivative Aikido in Japan today.
 As the practitioner gets better after years of training, the circles get smaller and the effect on the person you are working on becomes greater with less motion.
 The motions become so small that when performed it is very hard to notice what has just happened.
 This higher connection of understanding can only be developed with decades of practice, which is what Yong Sul Choi took back with him to Korea.
 In 1945, World War II ended and Korea regained its independence.
 Yong Sul Choi returned to Korea shortly after the end of the war, settling in Daegu, and began teaching his art he called Yu Sool (soft art).
 Even though he had studied the art of Daito-Ryu Aiki-Jujutsu, he called the art Yu Sool to make it more compatible with Koreans and to recreate the link to it’s native counterpart.
 Yong shortly changed the name to Yu Kwon Sool (soft fist art) to distinguish it from Judo, pronounced “Yudo” in Korean, and opened his first dojang; called the Hapki Yu Kwon Sool (soft fist art of co-ordinated power) in 1951.
 Not wanting the name to be too long, Yong Sul Choi shortened it to Hapkido (way of co-ordinated power) in 1958, and is credited as the art’s Dojunim (founder).